The Governor General of Canada

 Julie Payette (2017- )

 Julie Payette (b.
 1963) was appointed governor general of Canada by Prime Minister Justin Trudeau (b.
-1971) in July of 2017, though she has yet to take office.
-A distinguished former astronaut, Payette is one of the few Canadian women who has traveled to outer space, and has been a prominent member of numerous international initiatives and programs relating to space exploration and scientific education.
+1971) in July of 2017.
+A distinguished former astronaut, Payette is one of the few Canadian women who has traveled to outer space, and has been a prominent member of numerous international initiatives relating to space exploration and scientific education.

 Dr. Johnston (b.
 1941), Canada’s outgoing governor general, is a career academic, having worked many decades as a professor of law before serving as president of the University of Waterloo from 1999 to 2010.
 In contrast to his two most recent predecessors, he had a relatively low profile in Ottawa.